crankyoldgit/IRremoteESP8266/README.md

 ## Frequently Asked Questions
 Some common answers to common questions and problems are on our [F.A.Q. wiki page](https://github.com/markszabo/IRremoteESP8266/wiki/Frequently-Asked-Questions).

-## Library History
-This library was originally based on Ken Shirriff's work (https://github.com/shirriff/Arduino-IRremote/)

-[Mark Szabo](https://github.com/markszabo/IRremoteESP8266) has updated the IRsend class to work on ESP8266 and [Sebastien Warin](https://github.com/sebastienwarin/IRremoteESP8266) the receiving & decoding part (IRrecv class).

-As of v2.0, the library was almost entirely re-written with the ESP8266's resources in mind.

 ## Installation
 ##### Official releases via the Arduino IDE v1.8+ (Windows & Linux)
 1. Click the _"Sketch"_ -> _"Include Library"_ -> _"Manage Libraries..."_ Menu items.